 May we all contribute to a world brimming with joy, love, tolerance, respect and good health for all nations!

-Our Outdoor Education Program is sanctioned and supported by our Aboriginal hosting nation; the Sinixt.
+Our Outdoor Education Program is sanctioned and supported by our Indigenous hosting nation; the Sinixt.
 Please contact Taress Alexis with any questions regarding this territory and their protocols.

-To provide exceptional indigenous cultural education and wellness programs in a engaging, safe and inspiring environment to people of all four colours.
+To provide exceptional indigenous cultural education and wellness programs in an engaging, safe and inspiring environment to people of all four colours.

 CO-DIRECTOR OF FOUR NATIONS COALITION

 INDIGENOUS CULTURAL CONSULTANT

 Kathryn was raised in the Gitksan (Salish) culture on a remote reservation in Northwest British Columbia, Canada.
 She is a Chanumpa (Sacred Pipe) Carrier in the Lakota tradition, having apprenticed with the late Grandfather Wallace Black Elk (Lakota) for over seven years.

 Kathryn was handed the responsibility of carrying the holy chanupa and the inipi (sweat lodge) altar by Wallace Black Elk and has dedicated her life to serving Mitakuye Oyasin (All My Relations).

 Kathryn has also spent over thirteen years studying Indigenous healing practices and apprenticing under her beloved Brazilian parents, Chore and Clotilde Santos (Canamari nation); Peruvian Healing practices with her Quechuan teacher and lived extensively in Aotearoa with her Maori family.

 Kathryn is a much sought after Indigenous Outdoor Educator, Cultural Consultant, Traditional Knowledge Keeper and Ceremonial facilitator.